bmeviauac01/softwarelab1/docs/Lab-EFREST/Exercise-2.md

 ## Operations in the repository

-Create a new class `TasksRepository` in the `DAL` folder that implements the existing `ITasksRepository` interface.
+Create a new class, `TasksRepository`, in the `DAL` folder that implements the existing `ITasksRepository` interface.
 Implement the following operations:

 - `IReadOnlyCollection<Task> List()`: lists all available tasks
 - `Task FindById(int taskId)`: returns the single task with the specified ID if it exists; returns null otherwise
 - `Task Insert(CreateTask value)`: adds a new task to the database with the specified title and associates it with the specified status; if no status with the provided name exists, create a new status record; the return value is the new task entity as created in the database with its assigned ID
-- `Task Delete(int taskId)`: deletes the specified task; return value is the task (state before deletion), or null if the task is not found
+- `Task Delete(int taskId)`: deletes the specified task; return value is the task (state before deletion), or null if the task does not exist

 You don't need to implement the other operations yet; however, an implementation needs to be provided so that the code compiles.
 You may use `throw new NotImplementedException();` as a placeholder for now.